kei03kei-aiAthsany/Athsany-decision-brain/docs/decision-loop.md

 The **architecture** provides the technical rails: data, agents, tools, and integrations.
 The **decision memory** provides the long‑term store of events, risks, strategies, executions, and reviews.
-The **decision loop** is how everything moves:
+The **decision loop** is how everything moves, continuously.

 > event → risk → strategy → execution → review → back into memory

-Together, they turn Athsany from a collection of models into an always‑on decision system.
+Together, they turn Athsany from a collection of models into an always‑on decision system and decision infrastructure.